God's Gonna Cut You Down

 "God's Gonna Cut You Down" (also known as "God Almighty's Gonna Cut You Down", "God's Gonna Cut 'Em Down", "Run On" and "Sermon") is a traditional American folk song.
 The track has been recorded in a variety of genres, including country, folk, alternative rock, electronic and black metal.
 The lyrics warn evildoers that they cannot avoid God's judgment.

-As "Run On For A Long Time", it was released in 1949 by Bill Landford & The Landfordaires.
-As "God's Gonna Cut You Down", it was performed by Odetta on Odetta Sings Ballads and Blues (1956), and Johnny Cash on the posthumously released American V: A Hundred Highways (2006).
+As "Run On for a Long Time", it was released in 1949 by Bill Landford & The Landfordaires.
+As "God's Gonna Cut You Down", it was recorded in 1946 by The Golden Gate Quartet and was performed by Odetta on Odetta Sings Ballads and Blues (1956), and Johnny Cash on the posthumously released American V: A Hundred Highways (2006).
 Marilyn Manson also used this title for a non-album single in 2019.
 As "Run On", it has been recorded by Elvis Presley and Tom Jones, and the Blind Boys of Alabama.
 The song has been covered by many other artists.